 - Ensure sufficient flow of shielding gases if using TIG or MIG welding

 Undercut appears as a narrow groove on the base metal adjacent to the weld metal along the edge.
 Undercut always runs parallel to the weld metal.
 It acts as a stress raiser during fatigue loading.

 4. Longer arc length

-When the weld metal surface remains below the adjacent surface of the base metal then it is called as an underfill.
-Underfill is an undersized welding.
+When the weld metal surface remains below the adjacent surface of the base metal then it is called an underfill.
+Basically, Underfill is undersized welding.

-When the weld metal doesn’t completely penetrate the joint, then it is called as Lack of Penetration or Incomplete Penetration.
-It is one of the most dangerous defects, since it acts as a stress raiser and hence crack may originate or propagate from here.
+When the weld metal doesn’t completely penetrate the joint, then it is called a Lack of Penetration or Incomplete Penetration.
+It is one of the most dangerous defects since it acts as a stress raiser, and hence crack may originate or propagate from there.

 Causes of Lack of Penetration:

 1. Proper joint preparation i.e. providing a suitable root gap.

 2. Proper heat input

 Lack of penetration can be repaired by proper back gouging.